-Note: The GLWA and DWSD Local System management teams confer on a regular basis, no less than weekly, to address any shortfall in net receipts.
+Note: Efforts are underway with DWSD to mitigate this shortfall which was driven by the COVID-19 pandemic economic impacts.
+The GLWA and DWSD Local System management teams confer regularly, no less than weekly, to address any shortfall in net receipts.
+Remedies are also outlined in the 2018 Memorandum of Understanding.